kldas-13/mfe_poc_monorepo/README.md

-# Unified Canvas — System README
+# Meta-Shell — System README

 A micro-frontend platform built with **qiankun**, **Fastify**, **Graphology + Sigma.js**, and **bpmn-js**.
 Four independent repositories that run together as one system.